RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Consistent-Network-Device-Naming.md

-For some Linux distributions like Ubuntu or Debian since some versions, the default naming for network devices is using the new nomenclature which is causing errors while using `airgeddon`.
-This is because a bug in airmon-ng which is already solved in modern versions.
-But if you are still using an old airmon-ng version and you are experiencing problems, you can just change your interface names to "old" style.
+For some Linux distributions like Ubuntu or Debian, and Parrot OS, the default naming for network devices is using the new nomenclature which is causing errors while using `airgeddon`.
+This is because of a bug in airmon-ng which is already solved in modern versions.
+But if you are still using an old airmon-ng version and or you are experiencing problems, you can just change your interface names to "old" style.
 Just keep reading.

 __How to know if I am affected?__

-If you see your wireless card named as _wlx00c0ca9208dc_ or any similar name, yeah you are affected and probably you'll face some issues using `airgeddon` while changing mode of your card (it can happen depending of your airmon-ng version).
+If you see your wireless card named as _wlx00c0ca9208dc_ or any similar name, yeah you are affected and probably you'll face some issues using `airgeddon` while changing the mode of your card (it can happen depending on your airmon-ng version).
 It's better to have them using the classic naming style (_wlan0_, _wlan1_, etc.).

 __How to change them to the classic names style?__

-To do that you must modify grub configuration.
+To do that you must modify the grub configuration.
 You should modify your `/etc/default/grub` file in order to add this `net.ifnames=0 biosdevname=0` to your `GRUB_CMDLINE_LINUX` line.

 __I don't have that  `/etc/default/grub` file, now what?__